leonhfr/honeybadger/README.md

   - None (default): no transposition hash table is used.
   - Ristretto: transposition hash table implemented using the [ristretto](https://github.com/dgraph-io/ristretto) library.

+- **OpeningStrategy**

+  Opening strategy to use.
+This defines how moves will be selected from the opening book.
+Available strategies are:

+  - None (default): no opening strategy is used.
+The engine will not used any opening book and will only use the defined search strategy to determine which move to play.

 - **Hash**

   Size of the transposition hash table in megabytes (MB).